pissardini/ptr_lib/README.md

 2014-2018.
 Developed by Laboratory of Geodesy and Topography - Polytechnic School of University of Sao Paulo

 Authors:
-    * R.Pissardini - B.Sc.Computer Science and M.Sc.
+    * R.Pissardini (@pissardini) - B.Sc.Computer Science and M.Sc.
 Transportation Engineering
-    * A.Meza       - B.Eng.Cartographic Engineering
+    * A.Meza (@alexBoava)        - B.Eng.Cartographic Engineering

 -------------